Income Tax Act 2007

 1. $975 less the abatement amount.

-1. A person entitled to a FamilyBoost tax credit for a quarter may apply for a refund of that credit under section 41C of the Tax Administration Act 1994 if—
+1. A person entitled to a FamilyBoost tax credit for a tax credit quarter may apply for a refund of that credit under section 41C of the Tax Administration Act 1994 if, subject to subsection (5),—

-1. If a person entitled to a FamilyBoost tax credit under subsection (1) has a partner, that partner is not also entitled to a FamilyBoost tax credit for the quarter, regardless of whether the licensed early childhood service fees are incurred by both the person and their partner.
+2. If a person entitled to a FamilyBoost tax credit under subsection (1) has a relationship partner, the relationship partner is not also entitled to a FamilyBoost tax credit for the tax credit quarter, regardless of whether the licensed early childhood service fees are incurred by both the person and their relationship partner.

-2. Despite subsection (4), where a person entitled to a FamilyBoost tax credit dies before applying for a refund of that credit, the trustee of that person’s estate may apply for a refund of the FamilyBoost tax credit to which the deceased person was entitled under subsection (1) as if they were that person.
+4. Despite subsection (4), when a person entitled to a FamilyBoost tax credit dies before applying for a refund of that credit, the trustee of that person’s estate may apply for a refund of the FamilyBoost tax credit to which the deceased person was entitled under subsection (1) as if they were that person.

 Notes